 Pick up and drop off from Whistler Village is provided and the tour only costs $88 CAD.
 After, when you get dropped back in Whistler you’ll get exclusive deals at The Raven Room (Whistler’s best cocktail bar!)

 One of the best summer-only activities in Whistler is joining a horseback riding adventure through the Pemberton Valley range, about a 25-minute drive from Whistler.
 In fact, did you know the small town of Pemberton has the most horses per capita of anywhere else in BC?!

-The highlight for us, though, were views.
+The highlight for us, though, was the views.
 Along the way, we had unobstructed views of Mount Currie, and it was breathtaking – we couldn’t stop taking photos!

-You can choose between a 1-hour and 2-hour tour with the exact company we did by booking here.
+You can choose between a 1-hour and 2-hour tour for either $93 CAD or $188 CAD with the exact company we did by booking here.
 Personally, we recommend the 2-hour tour as it was the perfect amount of time for us to get comfortable on the horses and enjoy the ride.

 One of the best cultural activities in Whistler is to learn about the native indigenous people at the Squamish Lil’Wat Cultural Centre.
 Uncover little-known facts about their culture and history on a guided tour with a Lil’Wat ambassador.
 The tour starts with a hand drum welcome song, which is really emotional!
 These guided tours happen every hour from 10 am – 4 pm.

 Either before or after your guided tour, ensure you take the time to walk around the permanent and temporary exhibitions on display here.
 All of the exhibitions highlight the unique relationship between the two nations – Squamish Nation and Lil’wat Nation.